 The Theatre Production Company established in 1992, touring productions of Classical and Modern Plays.

-PRESS CUTTINGS by Bernard Shaw
+ARMS AND THE MAN by Bernard Shaw

 ABOUT - Information about earlier seasons - recent productions - and future performances.